aerleon/aerleon/docs/reference/generators.md

 ### Header Format

-The juniper header designation has the following format:
+The Juniper header designation has the following format:

 ```yaml
 targets:
     juniper: [filter name] {inet|inet6|bridge} {dsmo} {not-interface-specific}
 ```

-* _filter name_: defines the name of the juniper filter.
+* _filter name_: defines the name of the Juniper filter.
 * _inet_: specifies the output should be for IPv4 only filters.
 This is the default format.
 * _inet6_: specifies the output be for IPv6 only filters.
 * _bridge_: specifies the output should render a Juniper bridge filter.